-Construction of the current building began in June, 1803 and the completed church was dedicated on June 23, 1812.
-In 1818, Thomas Doak, and American sailor who worked for room and board, was hired to paint the colorful reredos with the six statues in the front of the church.
+Construction of the current building began in June 1803, and the completed church was dedicated on June 23, 1812.
+In 1818, Thomas Doak, an American sailor who worked for room and board, was hired to paint the colorful reredos with the six statues in the front of the church.
 Some say Doak was the first U.S. citizen to settle in Spanish California.
-The altar statues, faux-marble painted wall decoration, huge sandstone baptismal font, are all original.
+The altar statues, faux-marble painted wall decoration, large sandstone baptismal font, are all original.

 Just inside the massive carved entrance doors, on the old red tile floor you can see 180-year old animal paw prints, probably left by some wandering pets before the tiles dried.
 Look for the cat door in one of the side doors, left over from a time when cats kept mice away.

 In 1906, an earthquake struck San Juan Bautista.
 It destroyed the church's side walls and some of the outbuildings.
 After the earthquake, the mission was rebuilt and strengthened with concrete.
-A restoration in 1949 was financed by the Hearst Foundation.
+The Hearst Foundation paid for a restoration in 1949

-Originally, bells hung from a wooden crossbar in the courtyard and the church had no bell tower.
-A wooden tower was added in the 1860s and it was later duplicated in concrete.
+Originally, bells hung from a wooden crossbar in the courtyard, and the church had no bell tower.
+A wooden tower was added in the 1860s, and it was later duplicated in concrete.
 The tower made it easy to ring the church bells comfortably in any weather, but it was removed in the early 1950s.
 In 1976 a campanario, or bell wall, was erected (or possibly rebuilt) in the style of the other missions.
-Originally nine bells hung outside the church, but only three bells remain.Continue to 6 of 11 below.
+Initially, nine bells hung outside the church, but only three of them remain.Continue to 6 of 6 below.